alartum/plot-server-api/README.md

 # plot-server-api
-Python API for communication with plot-server.
+Python API for communication with [PlotServer](https://github.com/alartum/plotserver).

 # How to Use